Coordinate-based Speed of Sound Recovery for Aberration-Corrected Photoacoustic Computed Tomography: Method

 \subsection{Joint Reconstruction}

-By combining our neural representation of SOS with differentiable PSF generation and deconvolution modules, shown in red in Fig.~\ref{fig:overview}, we are able to backpropagate through the entire forward and inverse models to achieve consistency between the expected and observed image aberrations.
-This allows joint reconstruction of the unaberrated image and the SOS from PA signals with no external training data.
-Specifically, we train the SOS network parameters $\phi$ to minimize the loss
+By combining our differentiable PSF generation and deconvolution modules, shown in red in Fig.~\ref{fig:overview}, we are able to backpropagate through the entire forward and inverse models to achieve consistency between the expected and observed image aberrations.

+Note in~\cref{eq:wf} that our wavefronts are calculated from the entire SOS map via path integral, therefore each incorrect SOS pixel will contribute to an incorrect PSF at \textit{every} image patch through the wavefront in some direction.
+While the PSFs will be included in both the forward and inverse model, the overdetermined nature of~\cref{eq:fm_fourier} brings the PSFs into consistency with each other as iterations progress, enabling joint reconstruction of the unaberrated image and the SOS from PA signals alone.

+We benchmark two types of SOS representation: an interpolated pixel grid (PG) with the same resolution as the IP image, and a neural field (NF).
+For the latter, we used a single-layer, 256-feature, fully-connected network with sinusoidal activations~\cite{sitzmann2020implicit}.
+This non-pretrained, coordinate-based network maps pixel coordinates to SOS predictions.
+The total number of NF parameters (1027) is much smaller than the number of pixels ($\sim$200k) in the SOS map, which reduces the degrees of freedom in the inverse problem and acts as an implicit regularizer that makes the problem better-posed.
+See~\cref{sec:ablation_network} for ablations on network size.
+For both representations, we reduce unnecessary computation by restricting these pixel grid or NF coordinates to a circular mask roughly the size of the sample and fix the background SOS based on measured water temperature~\cite{marczak1997water}.